grants philosophy and process

 The Evanston Community Foundation’s grants are selected to support our mission of ensuring that Evanston is a vibrant, inclusive, and just community.

-- Encourage collaborative proposals to develop community resources and partnerships.
+• We encourage collaborative proposals that build and develop community resources and partnerships.

 what organizations can apply for grants?

 Any group or organization providing services to Evanston residents may apply for a grant.
-Responsive and root2fruit grant are open to all organizations meeting their guidelines.
+Responsive, root2fruit, and Rolling grants are open to all organizations meeting their guidelines.
 Communityworks, Community Catalyst, and Partners for the Future grants are by invitation only.
-Applicants must either be 501(c)(3) organizations, schools, or government entities or must have a fiscal sponsor that qualifies as a tax-exempt organization under Sec.
+Applicants are either 501(c)(3) organizations, schools, or government entities or groups who have a fiscal sponsor that qualifies as a tax-exempt organization under Sec.
 501(3)(3) of the Internal Revenue Code.
-All proposals must address issues, concerns or opportunities in the Evanston community.
+All proposals must address issues, concerns, or opportunities in the Evanston community.

 grants review process

 Each proposal submitted to the Evanston Community Foundation is carefully screened and reviewed by a committee specific to that grant cycle.
-The responsive grants committee is made up primarily of ECF board members, with some community representatives.
-The root2fruit advisory board consists of experienced nonprofit staff and board leaders, with backgrounds in management and development, along with some ECF board members.
+The responsive and rolling grants committees are made up primarily of ECF board members, with some community representatives.
+The root2fruit advisory board consists of experienced nonprofit staff and board leaders, with backgrounds in management and development, along with ECF board members.